acofield94/divvy_case_study/case-study-1-markdown.md

 offers three passes to access their bikes: one-time use, single day pass, and an annual membership.
-One-time and single day passes are considered casual users and customers who purchase annual memberships are refered to as members.
+One-time and single day passes are considered casual users and customers who purchase annual memberships are referred to as members.
 In this project I will perform exploratory analysis to bike trip data to understand how casual riders and annual members use Cyclistic bikes differently.
 The goal of this analysis would be to come up with recommendations for a new marketing strategy to